holgerbrandl/data_science_with_kotlin/docs/data_science_with_kotlin.md

 Kotlin aware expression detection + automatic imports

+Auto-jump to next expression

-Also works for great for python & R and anything else in Intellij.
+Also works for great for python, R & bash and anything else in Intellij.

-Just works on MacOS :-(
+Just works well on MacOS :-(
 ]

 .right-column40[